 Not only will you earn more cash, but you’ll also boost your self-esteem.

 You’ll finally develop the unique confidence that stems from knowing you will always be able to put food on the table and pay your bills.

 (Read: “The Basic Bro Beginner’s Guide To Making Money Online”)

 For most of human history, the minimum requirement for survival was the ability to learn from your past.

-In fact, one of the things that set us apart from other animals is that not only can we learn from our own past, we can also learn from others’ past.
+In fact, one of the things that set us apart from other animals is that not only can we learn from our own past, we can also learn from other’s pasts.

-You’re equipped with the most sophisticated learning mechanism in the world, and yet… You keep doing the same thing, each time expecting a different result.
+You’re equipped with the most sophisticated learning mechanism in the world and yet, you keep doing the same thing while expecting a different result each time.

 Start learning from your mistakes.
 No one gets it right the first time.
 No one expects you to get it completely right the second or third time either.
 However, each iteration should be a dramatic improvement over the previous effort.